alainrafiki/data-visualization-prototypes/README.md

-Here's a simple README for your GitHub repository:

----

 # Data Visualization Prototypes with Plotly

 This is a personal project where I am prototyping data visualizations using Plotly.
 The project includes three interactive speedometer charts displayed on a responsive webpage.